-Medicare Insurance Part D prescription drug coverage, often known as Part D, is available from private insurers to anybody who is also qualified for Original Medicare and permanently resides in a Medicare Prescription Drug Plan's service region.
-Because various insurers provide different types of plans, your premium and out-of-pocket payments for prescription medicines will vary.
+Medicare Part D, simply put, is your prescription drug coverage.
+Part D is available from private insurers to anybody who is enrolled in Part A and permanently resides in the Drug Plan's service region.
+Since various insurers provide different types of plans, your premium and out-of-pocket payments for prescription medicines will vary.

-Prescription medication coverage is provided under Medicare Part D. Medicare Part D coverage is available through either a stand-alone Medicare prescription drug plan or a Medicare Advantage prescription drug plan.
+Medicare Part D coverage is available through either a stand-alone Medicare drug plan or a Medicare Advantage plan.
 Both are accessible from commercial insurance firms that are Medicare-approved.
+Our agents are contracted to offer both types of plans.

-Medicare Part D coverage is optional, but if you don't enroll in it as soon as you're eligible, you may have to pay a late-enrollment penalty if you do later.
-Your monthly plan premium and out-of-pocket expenses for prescription drugs will vary from plan to plan.
+Medicare Part D coverage is optional, but if you don't enroll in it as soon as you're eligible, you may have to pay a late-enrollment penalty.
+Your late enrollment penalty will be deducted from your monthly social security check, for the rest of your life.
+We can help screen you for late fee penalties.

 All plans must cover a wide variety of prescription pharmaceuticals taken by Medicare beneficiaries, including the majority of drugs in certain "protected classes," such as those used to treat cancer or HIV/AIDS.
 A "formulary" is a list of covered prescriptions in a plan, and each plan has its own formulary.
 On their formularies, several plans categorize pharmaceuticals into multiple categories known as "tiers."
 Each tier of drugs has a varied price.
 A drug in a lower tier, for example, will normally cost less than a medicine in a higher tier.